John J. Beckley: Career under the Federalists

 Beckley believed that Federalist leader Alexander Hamilton had masterminded the disruption of his, Randolph's, and Monroe's careers.
-Out of a desire for revenge on Hamilton, Beckley leaked records of Hamilton's extramarital affair to the journalist James T. Callender.
+Out of a desire for revenge on Hamilton, Beckley leaked records to the journalist James T. Callender of Hamilton's extramarital affair.
 Callender published them as a supplement to his book History of the United States for 1796, released in June 1797, sparking mass scandal.
 Hamilton did not believe that Beckley had acted independently, and accused Monroe of having directed the release of the papers; the matter almost came to a duel which was narrowly prevented by Aaron Burr.
 The affair greatly damaged Hamilton's political standing, especially regarding any potential presidential campaign.

 Beckley struggled over the following years, making a scant living from his legal work and attempting to regain his former post as clerk of the House.
 After Thomas McKean's victory in the 1799 Pennsylvania gubernatorial election, Beckley aimed for an appointment within the Philadelphia city government, seeing it as a way to gain financial support and return to political campaigning.
 McKean appointed him as clerk of both the Philadelphia mayor's court and the Orphans' Court of Philadelphia County (replacing McKean's nephew Joseph Hopkinson), providing a salary roughly equivalent to that of his former congressional clerkship.